-Pinch-off pulse is a pulse that is applied to ensure that a ball is not formed on the wire when welding stops.
+Pinch-off pulse is applied to ensure that a ball is not formed on the wire when welding stops.
 Applies to MIG/MAG welding with short/spray arc and short pulsing.
-When pulsing, completion is synchronised with a pulse, finishing pulse.
+When pulsing, completion is synchronized with a pulse, finishing pulse.

-Pinch-off pulse is set in the weld data setting menu \rightarrow stop data.
+Pinch-off pulse is set in the Weld Data Setting menu \rightarrow Stop data.